denizdgn/minnie/README.md

 minnie --help
 minnie <subcommand> --help
 ```
-An example of help command to retrieve detailed information regarding specified subcommand
+An example of help command to retrieve detailed information of splitpdbs subcommand

 ```
 $ minnie splitpdbs --help